dave-08/KukaWeldParser/README.md

 -The app has been tested with AdaOne software.

--Use the POST file available in the docs folder of this repository to generate the program in AdaAxis.
+-Use the POST file available in the docs folder (WAAM_PP.adxp) of this repository to generate the program in AdaAxis.

 **Run the Application:**